kacperJY/hotel-reservation-system-spring/README.md

 # Hotel Reservation System

-Backend aplikacji do zarządzania rezerwacjami hotelowymi napisany w **Java 25** i **Spring Boot 3**.
+A backend application for managing hotel reservations, built with **Java 25** and **Spring Boot 3**.

-Projekt powstał jako ćwiczenie budowy większej aplikacji biznesowej z wykorzystaniem Spring Boot, Spring Security, JPA oraz PostgreSQL.
-Obejmuje pełny proces obsługi rezerwacji – od zarządzania hotelami i pokojami, przez składanie rezerwacji przez gości, po panel administracyjny oraz automatyczne zadania wykonywane w tle.
+This project was created as a hands-on exercise in building a larger business application with Spring Boot, Spring Security, JPA, and PostgreSQL.
+It covers the main reservation workflow: managing hotels and rooms, allowing guests to make reservations, handling administrative operations, and running automated background tasks.

 ---